dcdpr/did-btcr2/chapters/Index.md

 properties MUST be set to specific values:
   * capability - the identifier of the root capability to update a specific did:btcr2 DID document
+  * capabilityAction - this MUST be the string value "Write".
   * invocationTarget - the did:btcr2 identifier whose DID document is being updated.